ervl82/spotifyapp-buongiorno/README.md

   Source: https://github.com/spotipy-dev/spotipy/issues/632; https://github.com/spotipy-dev/spotipy/issues/852

 - SOLUTION 4:
-  Create a selenium bot clicking through login and authenticating as if browser prompt was opening.
-Should work with GitHub actions
+  Create a headless selenium bot clicking through login and authenticating as if browser prompt was opening.
+It works with GitHub actions.
+After first run a regresh token is generated and from then on that can be used indefintely to generate new access tokens on behalf of the user

-  Verdict: TO BE TESTED
+  Verdict: IT WORKS!
+BEING USED RIGHT NOW

   Source: https://github.com/lukethacoder/spotify-playlist-backup